davidaragundy/stories/README.md

 ## Setup

 > [!IMPORTANT]
-> First, you need to create a Firebase project, a Turso database and an Ably account.
+> First, you need to create a Firebase project, a Turso database and SMTP server.

 1. Clone the repository
 2. Install the dependencies